 In the following we provide the formal definition for the Distributed Constraint Optimization (DCOP) problem.
 Then we introduce a simple framework for unifying various versions of logic time systems.
-We show that the framework models well the different efficiency metrics and methodologies previously used to evaluate DCOP algorithms based on logic time.
-These previous methodologies are presented in the unifying framework to make the understanding of their properties easier.
-We then discuss the arguments and drawbacks for each such metric, and then argument our new procedure for evaluating experiments.
+We show that the new framework models well the different efficiency metrics and methodologies used so far to evaluate DCOP algorithms based on logic time.
+These previous methodologies are presented in the unifying framework.
+We then introduce our new procedure for evaluating scalability and efficiency, and show how it improves on compliance with standard assumptions and evaluation goals.